400-series highways: Design standards

 Of note are the Ontario Tall Wall median barrier and the Parclo A-4 interchange design, the latter which became standard in the design for the widening of Highway 401 through Toronto in 1962.
 The Institute of Traffic Engineers subsequently recommended this design to replace the cloverleaf interchange throughout North America.

-Ontario highways ranks fourth in North America for fatality rates, with 0.61 fatalities per 10,000 licensed drivers in 2017.
+Ontario highways rank fourth in North America for fatality rates, with 0.61 fatalities per 10,000 licensed drivers in 2017.
 However, this also includes two-lane provincial highways.